 Where toilet and washing facilities are shared, there must be at least one toilet, wash basin, and bathtub or shower, properly connected to an approved water and sewer system and in good working condition, for every four rooms.
 They must be directly accessible from a common hall or passageway, not more than one story removed from any room sharing the facility, and may not be in a cellar.

 Cooking is not permitted in any rooming unit of a rooming house, unless approved in the certificate of occupancy.
 Devices like coffee pots and microwaves are not considered cooking appliances.

 Read the code: International Property Maintenance Code §403.3

 The owner of a property is responsible for maintenance of the structures and exterior property areas.
 Occupants of a dwelling unit are responsible for keeping the area they occupy in clean, sanitary and safe condition.
 Premises that are not keeping in sanitary and safe conditions should not be occupied

 Read the code: International Property Maintenance Code §301.2

-When the Director determines that the Housing Code has been violated, or that there are reasonable grounds to believe that it has been violated, he serves notice upon the person responsible.
-The notice is delivered to the owner or occupant personally, or is sent by certified or first-class mail to the last known address. , If the notice is returned undelivered, a copy of the notice must be posted in a conspicuous place in or on the dwelling.
+The notice can be delivered personally to the owner or occupant or sent via certified or first-class mail to the most recent known address.
+If the notice is returned undelivered, a copy of the notice must be prominently posted within or on the dwelling.